columbia/dvh-asplos-ae/README.md

 GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux $K_VER"
 ```

-Depending on I/O virtualization, update the line starting GRUB_CMDLINE_LINUX in `/etc/default/grub` file.
+You also need to update the line starting `GRUB_CMDLINE_LINUX` in `/etc/default/grub` file.
 By default, it would look like this
 ```
 GRUB_CMDLINE_LINUX="console=ttyS0,115200n8"
 ```